ZER-0-NE/Reinforcement-Learning_problems/README.md

 The episode ends when you reach the goal or fall in a hole.
 You receive a reward of 1 if you reach the goal and zero otherwise.

+**Hence, we need an algorithm which learns long term expected rewards.**

+The **Q-Learning algorithm**, in its simplest implementation, is a table of values for every state(row) and action(column) in an environment.
+Within each cell of the table, we learn how good it is for an agent to take a given action within a given state.

 ![FrozenLake](/assets/frozenlake.png)

 #### Parameters: